Southern Gold Country Golf Itinerary

 OPTIONAL HALF DAY: Arrive in Calaveras County

-9 Holes at the Saddle Creek Golf Course
+9 Holes at the The Golf Club at Copper Valley Golf Course

 This semi-private championship golf course designed by Carter Morris is surrounded by shimmering lakes and wetlands, sturdy native oak trees and indigenous grasses and offers dramatic views of the Sierras and Yosemite.
 The feeling of tranquility is enhanced by the fact that no two holes run parallel to each other.
-It is consistently ranked among California’s top courses and currently ranked by Golfweek Magazine as #12 on the list of Best Courses You Can Play in California.
+It is consistently ranked among California’s top courses and currently ranked by Golfweek Magazine as #23 on the list of Best Courses You Can Play in California 2021.
 6,800 yards.

 The dining room overlooks the 9th green, with spectacular views of the foothills that will relax you from the moment you arrive.
 Appointed in classical “prairie style” with an open floor plan and towering cathedral ceilings, this Frank Lloyd Wright inspired architecture is one of the few Indigenous American Styles developed by a creative group of Chicago Architects known collectively as the “prairie school.”